 Commissioned by Cannon Valley Regional Orchestra

-Sky-Tinted Water is the translation of the Sioux “Minnesota” back into English.
-This work is inspired by the landscape and geography of the state of Minnesota, a state that has become my home for the last 8 years.
+This suite is inspired by the landscape and geography of the state of Minnesota, a state that has become my home for the last 8 years.
 Each movement is based on a particular aspect of the Minnesota landscape.

 I. Pinus resinosa: This is the scientific name for the Red Pine (sometimes also known as Norway Pine), the state tree of Minnesota.
 This tree is mainly found on the Northern forests in the state.
 The music is meant to depict a journey through this environment, full of thick vegetation, but also to show the grandeur of these majestic trees.

 II.
 And Still, She Calls: The title refers to a poem by Minnesota native Melissa Richards: